Mugna46/Project_PPM/README.md

 Unzip the directory and open it.
 When you are in the directory with: requirements, Dockefile.. etc. Run the command:
 - docker compose build
 - docker compose up

-Go to localhost on your browser and start to play.
+Go to localhost:5050 on your browser and start to play.
 Enjoy!